Background pattern

 Pregnancy and breastfeeding

 Do not take this medicineif you are pregnant or breastfeeding.
-If you become pregnant while taking rosuvastatin stop taking it immediatelyand inform your doctor.
+If you become pregnant while taking rosuvastatin, stop taking it immediatelyand inform your doctor.
 Women should avoid becoming pregnant during treatment with rosuvastatin using an appropriate contraceptive method.

 Consult your doctor or pharmacist before using any medicine.

-Driving and operating machines
+Driving and using machines

 Ycomwya contains lactose

 This medicine contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medicine.
+If your doctor has told you that you have an intolerance to certain sugars, consult them before taking this medicine.

 3. How to take Ycomwya

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for taking this medicine exactly as indicated by your doctor.
+If in doubt, consult your doctor or pharmacist again.

 Usual doses in adults

-Initial dose
+Starting dose

-Your cholesterol levels.
+• Your cholesterol levels.

-If you are over 70 years old.
+• If you are over 70 years old.

-If you have moderate renal problems.
+• If you have moderate kidney problems.

 Dose increase and maximum daily dose